Dragonmystic707/exalted-reincarnated/docs/System.md

 ------------

 \[\[Might have a bit of a different thing for mutations than just pure points.
-Something like “You build the effect the mutation gives you. +1 DV is 2.
+Something like "You build the effect the mutation gives you. +1 DV is 2.
 Obvious -1.

 That or I spell out specific mutations.
 3e Core has them priced way too